 ➞Value of Tai Chi

 Grandmaster Yeung Ma Lee created “softening exercises” in which she embedded the very essence of the tai chi principles.
-When she instructs the softening exercises, she starts from the neck and goes to the feet to help make it easier for students to understand the tai chi principles, and later, to apply them to the tai chi form.
+When she instructs the softening exercises, she starts from the neck and goes to the feet to help make it easier for students to understand the tai chi principles, especially the importance of fascia, and later, how to apply the principles to the tai chi form.

 Through these exercises, one softens the connecting tissues to all the bone joints, beginning with the spinal column, for the purpose of increasing the range of motion, promoting the unimpaired circulation of nutrient-rich oxygenated blood, developing unhindered movement of energy, and permitting unimpaired messages from the nervous systems.
 Consequently, the health of the mind, the body and the nervous systems can improve.
 The exercises are also valuable because they function as a personal tool box to address particular, individual problem areas so that overall health can be brought back into balance.

 I, John Conroy, continue to learn these softening exercises from Grandmaster Yeung Ma Lee.
 They have allowed me to understand tai chi’s principles and to improve the way I stand, correctly aligning my skeletal muscles in order to use my mind to direct the movement of energy.
 I also understand how to employ that energy to move my body.
 This is the fundamental concept of tai chi — the use of yin/yang or positive/negative or opposing forces.